-We teamed up with Best Made Company to develop a limited edition iconic knit hat made from a blend of rambouillet wool and our engineered Microsilk fibers.
+We teamed up with Best Made Company to develop a limited edition iconic knit hat made from a blend of rambouillet wool and Bolt Threads engineered Microsilk (TM) fibers.

 At Bolt Threads we are creating brand new materials inspired by nature.
 Our first product is a limited release knit tie made from engineered spider silk.